 Saccharomyces is the yeast family.
-Yeasts have been used in fermentation for centuries, and are essential to the making of products like brewed beverages (beer/cider), certain sodas like root beer, and some foodstuff like bread.
-To do these, yeasts eat protein that’s resident in grains, meats, or other food components, thus breaking it down.
+Yeasts have been used in fermentation for centuries, and are essential to the making of products like brewed beverages (beer/cider), certain sodas like root beer, and some foodstuffs like bread.
+To do this, yeasts eat protein that’s resident in grains, meats, or other food components, thus breaking it down.

 With these three types of bacteria working on your waste products, they can fully initiate the composting process for pretty much any plant or animal material.